puhitaku/mtplvcap/README.md

     <img alt="Choose the camera in the list" src="./img/zadig_2.png" width="400px">

-    (This screenshot was taken after the libusb driver is installed and will differ from what you see)
+    (This screenshot was taken after the WinUSB driver is installed and will differ from what you see)

-1. Choose `libusb-win32 (vX.X.X.X)` in the input box in the middle of the window
+1. Choose `WinUSB (vX.X.X.X)` in the input box in the middle of the window
-    - Please keep in mind that `WinUSB` does NOT work.
-Be careful not to choose it.
+    - Please keep in mind that other choices do NOT work

 1. Click `Replace Driver` button and wait it finishes the installation
     - Optionally, open the Device Manager and make sure it's installed